The 3 elements of sales meetings

 Throughout the course of the meeting, remind the team of intended purposes and expected outcomes.
 And here’s one of the keys to intended meeting outcomes: promote and facilitate decision-making.
 Decide on what progress you and your team will make and be sure that everyone leaves the meeting with a plan.

 Now that we’ve identified the vital elements of productive sales meetings, we’ll cover a few of the potentially disruptive personality types that often show up at sales meetings.
-Most teams have at least one of these and it helps to know how to curb negative or wasteful talk, keeping everyone goal-focused.
-Here are some behavioral characters you’ll need to watch for and manage:
+Most teams have at least of one of these and it helps to know how to curb negative or wasteful talk, keeping everyone goal focused.
+Here are some of behavioral characters you’ll need to watch for and manage:

 • Wishes to be somewhere else

 • Will make those feelings known in meetings

 • Likes to question others’ positions on topics

 • Stirs up controversy for the sake of arguing

 • Treats meetings as a break from the “real work”